programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ### Data Transformation
-Next, the corpus must be [tokenized](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) so that the document feature matrix can be created.

-As noted above, `quanteda` has in-built features allowing further pre-processing.
-You can utilize quanteda's token function to remove any punctuation, symbols, numbers, urls, and separators.
-After pre-preoccessing, you can create a document feature matrix (dfm) to feed into the Wordfish model.
+Next, we will [tokenize](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) so that the document feature matrix can be created.
+We can use quanteda’s `token` function to remove any punctuation, symbols, numbers, URLs, and separators.
+After this pre-preoccessing, we can create a DFM to feed into the Wordfish model.

 ```
 toks_all <- tokens(corp_all,